Building a fusion-based quantum computer using teleported gates: Fusion networks for foliated surface code based on 4-qubit ancillary states.

 The fusion-based equivalent of each CNOT gate requires a four-qubit linear cluster as a resource.
 The fusion network implementing $Z$-check measurement is presented in the right side of Fig.~\ref{fig:cyclization}.
 Let us denote the qubits of $j$-th resource cluster as $c_a^j$, $t_a^j$, $c_{out}^j$ and $t_{out}^j$ ($j\in\{1,\ 2,\ 3,\ 4\})$.
 The qubits $c_{out}^j$ carry the output state after the stabilizer construction procedure and correspond to the corner $j$ of the stabilizer square (see Fig.~\ref{fig:stabilizer_checks_circuits}).
 The qubits $c_a^j$ are fused with the initial qubits $q_{j}$.
 For $j>1$ $t_a^j$ are fused with $t_{out}^{j-1}$.
 Finally qubit $t_a^1$ is fused with the ancillary qubit $t_a^0$, which is initialized in state $\ket{0}$, and $t_{out}^4$ is measured in the $Z$-basis.
 One can notice, that the check measurement can be implemented not only for the chosen circular enumeration of the stabilizer square corners as in Fig.~\ref{fig:stabilizer_checks_circuits}, but also for arbitrary permutation of corner indices.
 The same procedure can be derived for $X$-check operators.

 Thus, the transpilation of the circuits shown in Fig.~\ref{fig:stabilizer_checks_circuits} results in the fusion network of 4 four-qubit linear clusters and a single qubit.
 The network involves 4 two-qubit measurements and one single-qubit measurement.
 We transform this fusion network to an equivalent one which includes only four-qubit cluster states and fusion measurements.
 We apply a strategy that we call \textit{cyclization}.
 Instead of the $Z$-measurement of the qubit $t_{out}^4$ in the $Z$-check operator network we remove ancillary qubit state $\ket{0}$ and fuse the $t_{out}^4$ and $t_{a}^1$ qubits which completes a cycle of fusion measurements inside the network.
 The sequence is illustrated in the left part of Fig.~\ref{fig:cyclization}.
 The cyclization procedure provides the identical stabiliser measurement.
 The $X$-check operator adopts similar cyclization.
+It is easier to see the equivalence of cyclization and non-cylization schemes, if we fuse the central qubits of fusion network in three stages.
+For the scheme without cyclization, in the first stage we fuse qubits $t_{out}^j$ for $j>1$.
+The procedure is illustrated in Fig.~\ref{fig:noncyclization_stages}.
+In the left part of the picture, the performed fusions are colored as red, while in the middle, we have the network that consists of two states.
+The first one is the cluster of nine qubits and the second is a single qubit $b$, which is in the state $\ket{0}$ and is to be fused with qubit $a$.
+Note, $Z_aX_b$ is one of the observables of the remaining fusion of qubits $a$ and $b$.
+Measuring this operator results in a $10$ qubit cluster.
+This cluster is identical to the one produced from the cyclization scheme, when three out of four central fusions are performed, see the left and the middle parts of Fig.~\ref{fig:cyclization_stages}.
+The operator $Z_aX_b$ is a stabilizer of this cluster.
+Therefore, its measurement does not alter the state.
+Thus, as shown in the right parts of Fig.~\ref{fig:noncyclization_stages} and Fig.~\ref{fig:cyclization_stages}, both cyclization and non-cylization schemes lead to the same configuration of states and measurements.
+The final step involves the measurement of $X_aZ_b$ in the 10-qubit cluster.